 Any discrepancy in records may raise red flags and lead to an audit.

-Mistake #4: not filing a return
+Mistake #4: not filing an IFTA fuel tax report

 What if your fleet did not operate during a quarter?

-You’d still need to file the quarterly IFTA report.
+You’d still need to file the quarterly IFTA fuel tax report.
 If you have an IFTA license, you are supposed to submit the quarterly IFTA reports even if your fleet didn’t operate during a quarter.

 Mistake #5: ignoring odometer issues